Examining visual arts curriculum and instruction through an ABAR lens.

 WHO is represented in your curriculum?

 Representation matters.
 Begin by completing an audit of your curriculum.
+NYU Steinhardt's Culturally Responsive Curriculum Scorecard is an excellent tool to use.
 How many artists are of the global majority?
 How many female or non-binary?
 How many are LGBTQIA+?
 How many are of varying abilities?
 Once you have completed this audit, you may begin to see gaps within your curriculum.
 Make the commitment to incorporate artists of the global majority throughout the year.

 HOW are artists presented in your curriculum?